-The Slovenian rivera and its beaches is many times underrated or unnoticed since it runs only 46.6 kilometers (26 miles) along the Adriatic Sea and is flanked by Italy and Croatia.
-What is fantastic is that the slovenian coast is that it can be reached from the capital Ljubljana in less than an hour.
+The Slovenian Riviera and its beaches are many times underrated or unnoticed since it runs only 46.6 kilometers (26 miles) along the Adriatic Sea and is flanked by Italy and Croatia.
+The good point is that the Slovenian coast can be reached from the capital Ljubljana in less than an hour.
 My country – Slovenia is mostly known as a green destination, an alpine paradise and a mountain getaway with a popular destination of Lake Bled with its fairy-tale castle but less known for its coast.

 As you will see in the following description, Slovenia isn’t really a beach destination with long sandy beaches yet it’s picturesque, charming and culturally rich with ancient Mediterranean towns and tiny streets.
 Slovenian Istria region is a land of attractions from the Roman, Medieval and Venetian era.
 There you cannot find palm trees yet lush greenery, protecting you from the sun.

 Slovenian beaches & coast map

 Portorož is the biggest, most touristic and high-end summer resort on the Slovenian coast.
 It is also the most expensive from all of the places on the coast.
 This is the place for you if you want to enjoy the fancy things, like wellness services (also therapeutic treatments based on the mud and brine from Sečovlje Salina salt pans), modern seaside hotels and resorts, a marina, trendy clubs, a wide selection of restaurants (Mediterranean dishes with strong Italian influence), shops and casinos along the waterfront.
 There’s also a small international airport offering charter flights.

 It is the only place on the Slovenian coast that offers parts of sandy beaches, but also concrete and grass.
 The most common and visited beach is the public beach (with wooden piers), which can get very crowded in summer and on weekends.